Paying for It (film)

 Paying for It is a 2024 Canadian drama film, directed by Sook-Yin Lee.
-It is an adaptation of Chester Brown's graphic novel Paying for It, about his decision to start frequenting sex workers after the breakup of his real-life relationship with Lee.

-The film stars Dan Beirne as Brown and Emily Lê as Sonny, as well as Andrea Werhun, Kaitlyn Chalmers-Rizzato, Stephen Kalyn, Chris Sandiford, Kris Siddiqi, Scott Thompson, Sera-Lys McArthur and Rodrigo Fernandez-Stoll in supporting roles.
+It is an adaptation of Chester Brown's graphic memoir Paying for It, about his decision to start frequenting sex workers after the breakup of his real-life relationship with Lee.
+The film stars Dan Beirne as Brown and Emily Lê as Sonny, with Andrea Werhun, Kaitlyn Chalmers-Rizzato, Stephen Kalyn, Chris Sandiford, Kris Siddiqi, Scott Thompson, Sera-Lys McArthur and Rodrigo Fernandez-Stoll in supporting roles.

 Plot

 Chester and Sonny’s relationship begins with tension when Sonny admits she is falling in love with someone else.
 Chester, though hurt, responds with compassion and tells her that he still loves her.
 Instead of breaking apart, they negotiate the idea of openness in their relationship, testing the boundaries of love, trust, and jealousy.
 Chester seeks to understand rather than control, though both wrestle with insecurity and shifting expectations.

 As their lives branch out, Chester begins exploring intimacy through paid encounters, treating them almost as research into connection.
 Along the way, he shares moments of tenderness with sex workers like Anne, Amanda, and later Denise (Yulissa), blurring the line between transactional and personal intimacy.
 These encounters challenge his ideas about love and romantic obligation, pushing him toward a belief in autonomy and honesty over possessiveness.
 Meanwhile, Sonny explores new partners and relationships, but their paths keep crossing with unfinished affection and loyalty.

 Over time, Chester forms a lasting bond with Denise, choosing a stable arrangement that merges companionship and paid intimacy, rejecting traditional romantic ideals but finding real devotion nonetheless.
 Sonny moves on with her own life, but the affection between them never disappears.
 In the end, Chester and Denise remain monogamous for decades, showing that their unconventional beginnings led to an enduring commitment built not on traditional romance, but on choice, mutual respect, and truth.